markhuot/interplanetary/README.md

 import Button from 'Component/Button'
 ```

-With that in place I'm only a few steps away from pushing this component to a package manager and requiring it directly out of my `node_modules` folder.
+Best of all, I'm only a few steps away from pushing this component to a package manager and requiring it directly out of my `node_modules` folder.

+You can see the repository [at this point in time on GitHub](https://github.com/markhuot/interplanetary/tree/89026258fc92b0b90e4c8c069f8ad4fe78f27bb1).

 ## Taking it further